-The main components of a business risk:

-- Earnings risk the risk of losing the planned profit (part of profit) due to unforeseen changes in the general conditions of business and (or) the Bank's inability to adapt to such changing conditions.
-The main determinants of business risk are declining margins and (or) an increase in costs. - Reputational risk the risk of loss arising from the negative perception of the Bank by its members, counterparties, supervisors and other interested parties.
-The risk of loss of business reputation is critical for the Toyota brand that is why the entire Bank's policy is aimed at minimizing the risk.
-If the Bank suffers from a reputational strike, the losses will firstly come out with a decrease in sales.
+The main component of a business risk is earning risk, i.e. the risk of losing the planned profit (part of profit) due to unforeseen changes in the general conditions of business and (or) the Bank's inability to adapt to such changing conditions.
+The main determinants of business risk are declining margins and (or) an increase in costs.